setrar/dsp/AD360x/README.md

 The AD9361 is a versatile and powerful RF transceiver that plays a critical role in modern wireless communication systems, especially in applications where flexibility, wideband performance, and reconfigurability are required.
 Its integration and performance characteristics make it a preferred choice for both commercial and defense-related communication systems.)

+## Is it Open Source?

+The AD9361 itself is not open source.
+It is a proprietary integrated circuit (IC) developed and sold by Analog Devices, and the design, hardware specifications, and certain aspects of its functionality are proprietary.

+### Software and Driver Support

+However, there is open-source software support for the AD9361, particularly in the context of software-defined radio (SDR) and FPGA development:

+1. **Linux Drivers**: Analog Devices provides an open-source Linux driver for the AD9361.
+This driver is part of the Industrial I/O (IIO) subsystem in the Linux kernel, which facilitates the interaction with the AD9361 on supported hardware platforms.
+This makes it easier for developers to integrate the AD9361 into Linux-based systems and utilize its features.

+2. **No-OS Drivers**: Analog Devices also offers a set of open-source No-OS drivers, which can be used in environments where a full operating system is not available or required.
+These drivers are useful for bare-metal applications or systems running on microcontrollers or FPGAs without an OS.

+3. **SDR Platforms**: Many SDR platforms, such as the GNU Radio and various FPGA-based SDR development boards (like those from Ettus Research and Analog Devices), provide open-source frameworks and tools to interact with the AD9361.
+This allows users to develop custom applications and modify the software to meet specific requirements.

+4. **LibIIO**: Analog Devices also provides an open-source library called LibIIO, which is used to interface with devices supported by the IIO subsystem, including the AD9361.
+LibIIO can be used to create applications that configure and control the AD9361 from user space in Linux.

+### Conclusion

+While the AD9361 hardware is proprietary, there is extensive open-source software support that enables developers to work with this device in various environments.
+This combination of proprietary hardware and open-source software provides a flexible and powerful platform for developing custom RF and wireless communication systems.

+## is there any open source design as an alternative to the AD9361 ?

+There isn't a direct open-source equivalent to the AD9361, but there are some open-source projects and hardware designs that serve as alternatives for certain applications, particularly in software-defined radio (SDR).
+These alternatives may not have the same level of integration or performance but can be suitable depending on your needs.

+### 1. **LimeSDR**
+   - **Chipset**: LimeSDR uses the Lime Microsystems LMS7002M transceiver, which is not open-source hardware, but Lime Microsystems provides extensive documentation and support through open-source software.
+   - **Features**: The LMS7002M supports a frequency range from 100 kHz to 3.8 GHz, which is somewhat comparable to the AD9361.
+LimeSDR boards are used in various SDR applications, and the platform is supported by an active community.
+   - **Software**: LimeSuite is an open-source software package for controlling LimeSDR hardware, providing tools for calibration, testing, and configuration.

+   **Pros**:
+   - Broad frequency range.
+   - Strong community support.
+   - Open-source software ecosystem.

+   **Cons**:
+   - The hardware itself (LMS7002M) is proprietary.

+### 2. **HackRF One**
+   - **Chipset**: The HackRF One uses the MAX2837 RF transceiver and the R820T tuner, both of which are proprietary but well-documented.
+   - **Features**: It operates from 1 MHz to 6 GHz with up to 20 million samples per second, making it a versatile option for many SDR applications.
+   - **Software**: HackRF One is supported by open-source software like GNU Radio, SDR#, and others, making it a flexible tool for SDR enthusiasts.

+   **Pros**:
+   - Wide frequency range.
+   - Affordable and popular in the SDR community.
+   - Supported by a wide range of open-source software.

+   **Cons**:
+   - Limited bandwidth and no MIMO capability like the AD9361.

+### 3. **bladeRF**
+   - **Chipset**: bladeRF uses the Analog Devices LMS6002D transceiver, which is a predecessor to the LMS7002M and offers similar capabilities in a more integrated form.
+   - **Features**: Operates from 300 MHz to 3.8 GHz with 40 MHz bandwidth.
+It has an open-source FPGA codebase, which allows for customization.
+   - **Software**: Supported by the open-source bladeRF software suite, which integrates with GNU Radio, SDR#, and other platforms.

+   **Pros**:
+   - Open-source FPGA code.
+   - Decent performance for a range of SDR applications.
+   - Active development and community support.

+   **Cons**:
+   - Limited compared to AD9361 in terms of frequency range and integration.

+### 4. **Red Pitaya**
+   - **Chipset**: Red Pitaya is more of an open-source platform that includes an FPGA, ADCs, and DACs, which can be used to implement SDR functionalities.
+   - **Features**: Red Pitaya's software ecosystem includes SDR transceiver applications, and the platform can be reprogrammed for various RF applications.
+   - **Software**: The Red Pitaya ecosystem includes open-source software for a range of applications, including SDR, signal analysis, and more.

+   **Pros**:
+   - Highly flexible and reconfigurable.
+   - Open-source hardware and software ecosystem.
+   - Suitable for a range of educational and experimental applications.

+   **Cons**:
+   - Not a dedicated RF transceiver, so it may require more effort to achieve the desired SDR functionalities.

+### Conclusion

+While there is no direct open-source alternative to the AD9361 in terms of an integrated RF transceiver with the same level of performance, platforms like LimeSDR, HackRF One, bladeRF, and Red Pitaya offer open-source or community-supported ecosystems that can serve as viable alternatives depending on the application's requirements.
+Each option comes with its trade-offs in terms of performance, flexibility, and ease of use.